Contact hypothesis: Null findings and gaps in research

 dearth of good-quality longitudinal research on prejudice or prejudice reduction”.

 Gordon Allport himself suggested that in light of increasing racial contact in the United States, "the more contact the more trouble", unless scaffolded by the four facilitating conditions he proposed, distinguishing casual contact and "true acquaintance" or "knowledge-giving contact".
 In political science, Allport's work is often juxtaposed with V.O.
 Key's examination of Southern politics, which found that racism grew in areas where the local concentrations of black Americans were higher.
 In that context, absent the specific conditions of Allport, contact comes to produce more negative effects, namely increasing prejudice.
 Some social psychologists have converged with political scientists on this position.
-Daniel J. Hopkins presented the idea that local conditions within a community or in other words changes in local immigrant demographics can affect the attitudes of people on immigrants.
+Daniel J. Hopkins presented the idea that local conditions within a community (specifically changes in local immigrant demographics) can affect the attitudes of people on immigrants.
 This can include the stereotyping of immigrants and/or a development of pro or anti-immigrant ideas.
 These attitudes may be shaped by experiences the non-immigrant population has with the immigrant population.
 He believes that this idea is not necessarily universal but that certain conditions play a role on the development of attitudes.
 Agirdag et al. (2012) report that Belgian teachers working in schools that enroll a larger share of Muslim students have more negative attitudes toward Muslim students than other teachers.
 Other studies have claimed that contact hypothesis is a very simple and optimistic and that contact would most likely gravitate toward hostility rather than friendship if two competitive parties were involved.
 If groups with a negative outlook were brought together, it would lead to increases of negative attitudes rather than positive.
 Furthermore, ideologies when not motivated by prejudices or negative contacts and attitudes, such as ethnic nationalism, the professed religion or the political standings, do not simply change with greater contact.
 For example, ecumenism or political collaboration virtually does not operate any religious dogmatic or political ideal or principle change in any of the two rival sides.

-Negative contact
+Negative contact hypothesis

-Stefania Paolini, Jake Harwood, and Mark Rubin (2010) proposed that intergroup contact may have more negative than positive effects on prejudice, because it makes outgroup members' social group more salient during encounters, the negative contact hypothesis.
+Stefania Paolini, Jake Harwood, and Mark Rubin (2010) proposed that intergroup contact may have more negative than positive effects on prejudice, because it makes outgroup members' social group more salient during encounters.
 Recent evidence suggests that although negative intergroup contact is more influential than positive intergroup contact, it is also less common than positive contact in real world intergroup encounters, in five central European countries.
 Recent research also suggests that people's past experiences with out-group members moderates contact: people who have had positive experiences with out-group members in the past show a smaller discrepancy between the effects of positive and negative contact.

+Negative sentiments triggered by proximity are also described as NIMBYism (Not In My Back Yard).